cproctor/qualitative-coding/README.md

 changes directly in the codebook's YAML.
 If you realize you have redundant codes, use `rename`.

+After you finish coding, you may want to use your codes for analysis.
+Tools are provided for viewing statistics and examples of codes, with many options for selecting and filtering.
 The `--coder` argument supports keeping track of multiple coders on a project, and there are options to filter on coder where relevant.
-Analytical tools, such as correlations (on multiple units of analysis) and inter-rater reliability are coming.
+More analytical tools, such as correlations (on multiple units of analysis) and inter-rater reliability are coming.